What is convertible term life insurance?

 How does a convertible life insurance policy work?

-• Conversion period: This is the time frame when you can convert your term policy to a permanent policy.
+• Conversion period: This is the time frame when you can convert your term life policy to a permanent policy.
 Usually you can convert before the term ends or before you turn 70, whichever comes first.
 With some other policies, you can convert during the first 20 years of a 30 year policy, or before the policy’s tenth anniversary.

 • Whether partial conversions are allowed: Some insurers allow you to convert just part of your policy to permanent coverage.
 There’s usually a minimum amount that you can convert — often $50,000 to $100,000.